adriangb/community/rfcs/20200902-pickle-for-keras/README.md

   why is that ok?
 Will it work on embedded/mobile?
 Does it impact automatic code generation or mobile stripping tooling?
 Will it work with transformation tools?
+    * Yes, as long as a Python backend is available.
 * Execution environments (Cloud services, accelerator hardware): what impact do you expect and how will you confirm?

-This will work on anything that is running Python >= 2.7 (as far as I can tell, the pickle protocol has not changed since then).
+    * We don't see any impact.

 ### Best Practices

 * Does this proposal change best practices for some aspect of using/developing TensorFlow?
-How will these changes be communicated/enforced? **NO**
+How will these changes be communicated/enforced?
+    * No

 ### Tutorials and Examples